 If you have young children, your cabinets will get damaged.
 Try all you want to protect them, but sooner or later somebody is going to take a potato peeler to your drawer bank.

 For younger families whose children are still in the “tornado phase,” your best bet is probably going to be a stained finish since stained wood grain can take more abuse before it really shows signs of damage.
+Another option would be to go with laminate cabinets, which have an even more durable outer shell.

 If your kids are older, painted cabinets might make more sense.
 Sure, little things are still bound to happen, but the painted cabinets can handle the occasional one-off scuff, oftentimes better than a stained cabinet.